 Your accommodation: Sudima Auckland City

-If you're looking for a lovely hike, walk (if you're that way inclined) to the top of Auckland's highest volcano, Mt Eden, and take in soaring views of the gulf.
-Immerse yourself in nature's beauty at the expansive Auckland Botanic Gardens, sprawled across 156 acres of lush land and native forest on Hill Road.
+Perched on the edge of a large natural harbour, New Zealand's ‘City of Sails’ offers the best of both worlds.
+Sandy beaches, native bush and lush rainforests give way to a vibrant urban culture, humming with life.
+Spend time in the Viaduct Harbour, try your hand at sailing an America’s Cup yacht or take the ferry to nearby Waiheke Island for a gourmet food and wine experience.
+If you're looking for a lovely walk, venture to the top of Auckland's highest volcano, Mt Eden, and take in soaring views of the gulf or hop on the short ferry to Rangitoto Island and hike to the top of the volcanic island.
+Immerse yourself in nature's beauty at the expansive Auckland Botanical Garden's, sprawled across 156 acres of lush land and native forest on Hill Road.
 Pack a picnic, soak up the sunshine, and delight in the melodious birdsong during a peaceful lunch.
-Head up the Sky Tower, standing at just over 300m tall (about 1,000 feet) and have a meal in the 360 degree revolving restaurant.
+Head up to the Sky Tower, standing at just over 300m tall (about 1,000 feet) and have a meal in the 360-degree revolving restaurant.
 Scale the outermost perimeter of the Harbour Bridge or test your stomach and bungy off both.
 To end your day, catch a cab to Ponsonby Road and sample some upmarket culinary delights.

-A short 25-minute cruise through the Waitemata Harbour to the Hauraki Gulf delivers you to Rangitoto Island.
+A short cruise through the Waitemata Harbour to the Hauraki Gulf delivers you to Rangitoto Island.
 Rangitoto Island is the largest and youngest of the many volcanoes that make up the Auckland volcanic field.
 It erupted around 600 years ago, but is extinct now and safe to explore.
-During your cruise to and from the island enjoy fantastic views of Rangitoto Island and Auckland the 'City of Sails'.
+During your cruise to and from the island enjoy fantastic views of Rangitoto Island and Auckland.
 On reaching the island you can walk to the summit (1 hour direct) for great views of the Hauraki Gulf and over Waitemata Harbour looking back towards Auckland.
 There are a number of walking trails to explore this volcanic island, further information can be found at the Department of Conservation website.

 Enjoy the City of Sails from the water on a relaxed harbour sailing yacht.
 This cruise offers a uniquely local experience experiencing the harbour under sail with a small vessel with an intimate and engaging atmosphere.
 View the stunning city sights while sailing on the inner Waitemata Harbour.
 Sail where the wind takes us while enjoying Auckland's city highlights; including sailing under the Harbour Bridge and other well-known landmarks along the harbour's edge.
 The crew's local knowledge will give you the best harbour sailing experience Auckland has to offer.
 Become the crew and help participate with the sailing experience take the helm while you carve through the water, or if you prefer just sit back and relax above deck.